1. What is a Compound-Complex Sentence?

-A run-on sentence has two or more independent clauses but doesn’t use the right punctuation or linking words to connect its clauses.
+A run-on sentence has two or more independent clauses but doesn’t use the right punctuation or linking words to connect them.
 That means that even very short sentences can be run-ons.
-You’ll be in more danger of using run-on sentences with your long compound-complex sentences, so keep a sharp eye out.
+But you’ll be in more danger of run-ons when you write long compound-complex sentences, so keep a sharp eye out.

 The temperature has dropped, it’s windy outside, wear a jacket.

-Even though these are related, they’re not connected in the right way.
-When two independent clauses are only connected by a comma, it’s called a comma splice.
+Even though these clauses are complete and related, they’re not coordinated; they need a coordinator!
+When independent clauses are connected only by a comma, it’s called a comma splice.
 There has to be a connecting word or different punctuation for this sentence to be correct.
 See the next examples for different ways to fix this sentence.

 The temperature has dropped and it’s windy outside, so wear a jacket.

-Now we’ve got a nice connecting words to prevent a comma splice!
+Now we’ve got nice connecting words and no comma splice!
 The conjunction “and” connects the clauses and makes this a proper sentence.
 Meanwhile, the subordinating conjunction “so,” turns the clause “wear a jacket” into a dependent clause and clarifies the logic of the sentence.

-The temperature has dropped; tt’s windy outside; wear a jacket.
+The temperature has dropped; it’s windy outside; wear a jacket.

-Using a semicolon allows us to connect the clauses without adding an extra word, and we can still follow grammar rules to avoid comma splices.
+We can use a semicolon to connect clauses without coordinating conjunctions and still avoid those evil, hateful comma splices.

 As you can see from Example 3, it can seem a little awkward using the same strategy to fix every comma splice.
 Better would be: The temperature has dropped and its windy outside; wear a jacket.
 In general, the art of composing long complicated sentences that are also clear and stylish is to vary your strategies for combining clauses.